KKUPC/CliNaP-M_April2022/2_sample_preparation/2_sample_preparation_README.md

 ## General information <a name="general"></a>
 ### Fermented fish sample
 The fermented fish samples were divided into two main groups including raw and cooked fermented fish.
-In addition, each group was divided in three subgroups according to their fermented time points 0 week, 2 and 6 weeks.
+In addition, each group was divided in three subgroups according to their fermented time points day 0, week 2 and week 6.
 The samples were stored in -80°C until metabolite extraction.

 ### Reagents and equipment
 #### 1. Chemical reagent